MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

-              the previous version (i.e. move the old file to the new KGO directory and replace it with a sym-link to the updated version) But do not do this if the old version was a major release (vnX.X), this is to allow intermediate kgo installs to be deleted later.
+              the previous version (i.e. move the old file to the new KGO directory and replace it with a sym-link to the updated version) But do not do this if the old version was a major release (vnX.X), this is to allow intermediate KGO installs to be deleted later.
-            * Remember to RSync and update the bitcomparison table(see above).
+            * Remember to RSync and update the bit comparison table(see above).

     .. tab-item:: JULES